shadowezz/Productiv/docs/UserGuide.md

 #### Marking a deliverable as completed: `done`

-Marks the specified deliverable from your displayed deliverable list as done.
+Marks the specified deliverable from your displayed deliverable list as completed.

 Format: `done INDEX`
 * `INDEX` is the index number of the deliverable in your displayed deliverable list.
 * `INDEX` must be a positive integer.

 Example:
-* `done 1` marks the 1st deliverable in your displayed deliverable list as done.
+* `done 1` marks the 1st deliverable in your displayed deliverable list as completed.

+#### Marking a deliverable as on-going: `undone`

+Marks the specified deliverable from your displayed deliverable list as on-going.

+Format: `undone INDEX`
+* `INDEX` is the index number of the deliverable in your displayed deliverable list.
+* `INDEX` must be a positive integer.

+Example:
+* `undone 1` marks the 1st deliverable in your displayed deliverable list as on-going.

 #### Viewing a deliverable: `view`